Techtonica/curriculum/ergonomics/ergonomics.md

 ### Motivation
 Software engineers often spend 4 to 10 hours a day at their computers.
 It's vital to have healthy posture and a habit of taking breaks to keep your body healthy during periods of prolonged sitting.

-### Objective
+### Objectives
-**Students will understand**:
+**Participants will be able to:**
-- How to keep their bodies strong and healthy through the use of proper posture and body positioning relative to their computers
+- Outline how to keep their bodies strong and healthy through the use of proper posture and body positioning relative to their computers
-- The importance of taking regular breaks
+- Explain the importance of taking regular breaks

 ### Specific Things To Teach
 - Proper screen height